-Like federal law, Pennsylvania law requires that employees be paid one and a half time their regular rate of pay for any hours worked over 40 in any 7-day workweek.
+Like federal law, Pennsylvania law requires that employees be paid one and one-half time their regular rate of pay for any hours worked over 40 in any seven-day workweek.

-Anyone who is not covered by Pennsylvania's minimum wage (see #2 below) is also not covered by the state's overtime provisions.
+Anyone who is not covered by Pennsylvania's minimum wage (see the next section, below) is also not covered by the state's overtime provisions.
 In addition, the following individuals who are covered by the state minimum wage requirement are not covered by the overtime requirement: